 Day 1 – Exploring the North

 WELCOME TO ISRAEL!
-Pending on the time of your landing, we could make a visit to Caesarea, a metropolis in Roman times.
+Upon your arrival, we could visit to Caesarea, a metropolis in Roman times.
 We will review its highlights, focusing on Paul’s prison (Acts 23-26) and the baptism of Cornelius by Peter (Acts 10).

 Day 2 – Around the Sea of Galilee